Frequently Asked Questions

 Can you provide any references?

 I am always pleased to provide professional references and references from previous clients upon request.
+I also invite you to read my clients hand-written testimonials and see my reviews on WeddingWire, TheKnot, Google and Yelp.

 Do you have any online reviews?